m-gonalons-camps/trivago-case-study/README.md

 ## Database model
 ---
 _(This model was done using mysql-workbench.
-The types may differ for SQLite)_
+The types may differ for SQLite.
+SQLite was used in the application.)_
 ![Graph](https://drive.google.com/uc?export=download&id=0B1HUczm7Goblb01NMEUwTmpBczA)

 ##### __Reviews__